Blog-article-banner

 3. Making the Security Deposit

 Many issuers require paying the deposit in full upfront to fund your credit line, but some allow depositing over several months.
 Your credit limit is equal to your deposit amount in most cases.
+Be aware that some secured credit cards come with fees and interest.

 4. Using the Card

 Once approved and funded, you can use your secured credit card to make purchases in stores or online.
-It’s important to manage it responsibly like any credit card account, making at least the minimum monthly payments (though paying in full is preferred!)
-As you use your secured credit card, the issuer reports your activity to the three major credit bureaus.
+It’s important to manage it responsibly like any credit card account, making at least the minimum monthly payments (although paying in full is preferred).
+As you use your secured credit card, the issuer reports your activity to the three major credit bureaus—Equifax, Experian, and TransUnion.

 Pros of Secured Credit Cards